melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

 - SPI Flash

 ## Notes
-- For now this version uses the pin assignment of the MKS robin
 - This version is not supported by the stock bootloader, you will need a USB debugger(ST-LINK).
 - SWD pins are abaliable on Z+(PA13 SWDIO) and Z-(PA14 SWCLK) end stops, you need to connect some cables before the resistor next to the connector.
 Images coming soon.
 - **Be careful and never connect 3.3V of your USB debugger.**